How to Legally Dump Your Twilight Princess GameCube Disc

 • Make sure your disc isn’t scratched / dirty (clean with a microfiber cloth)

-Step 6 — Transfer to Your Dusk Device
+Step 6 — Transfer to Your Dusklight Device

 You now have a clean, verified disc image.
-Move it to wherever you’ll run Dusk:
+Move it to wherever you’ll run Dusklight:

 • PC / Mac / Linux — USB stick, network share, cloud